I Am More Than a Wolf Whistle

-Background and release
+Background

-Emmett Till, a 14-year-old African American resident of Chicago, visited relatives in Mississippi in 1955.
-He visited a grocery store in Money, Mississippi called Bryant's Grocery, which was owned by Donham and her husband Roy Bryant, both of whom were White.
+Emmett Till, a 14-year-old African American resident of Chicago, visited relatives in Mississippi during the summer of 1955.
+On August 24, he visited a grocery store in Money, Mississippi called Bryant's Grocery, which was owned by Donham and her husband Roy Bryant, both of whom were white.
 Till allegedly interacted with Donham in some way, though accounts of the events differ.
-After hearing about the interaction, Donham's husband Roy and Roy's half-brother John William "J. W." Milam kidnapped, tortured, and lynched Till.
+Four days later, after hearing about the interaction, Donham's husband Roy and Roy's half-brother John William "J. W." Milam kidnapped, tortured, and lynched Till.
+Given the limited scope of the civil rights statutes in effect at the time, the Federal Bureau of Investigation (FBI) did not investigate Till's murder immediately.
+However, Mississippi state authorities arrested Roy Bryant and Milam, who were indicted for murder and quickly acquitted by a local, all-white jury.